peterhel/envrepl/README.md

     Usage: envrepl

-    Reads from standard input and replaces all $VAR with its environment value. $() is not yet supported.
+    Reads from standard input and replaces all $VAR with its environment value.

-    It's VERY simple tool.
-But no one knows what a couple of iterations can do!
+    Example: echo '$USER' | envrepl